Welcome to our website. We hope you will find our site useful and easy to navigate.

 Your child will also need specialist support in school from a professional outside the school.
 This may be from: Local Authority central services such as the ASD Outreach Team, or Behaviour Support Team, Vision Support Team, Hearing Support Team or Learning Support Team.

 Outside agencies such as the Speech and Language Therapy (SALT) Service.

 The school (or you) can request that Local Authority Services carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.

 After the request has been made to the ‘Panel of Professionals’ (with a lot of information about your child, including some from you), they will decide whether they think your child’s needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
 If they do not think your child needs this, they will ask the school to continue with the current support.

 After the reports have all been sent in, the Panel of Professionals will decide if your child’s needs are severe, complex and lifelong.
-If this is the case, they will write a Statement of Special Educational Needs or an Education Health Care Plan (EHCP).
+If this is the case, they will write an Education Health Care Plan (EHCP).
 If this is not the case, they will ask the school to continue with the current level of support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.

 The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.